EmmaTheFemma/DIYEmma/README.md

 ## TODO

-**PRIORITY**
-1. Make /admin login avaiable on the website.

 **Website**
-1. Make a Link component that makes all foreign links having target="_blank"
+1. Make a Link component that makes all foreign links (not starting with '/' or '#') having target="_blank"
 1. PortableText component.
 Toi make all the content better styled for html like the Link target.
+1. Add og metadata for openGraph.
+Possible [metadataBase](https://nextjs.org/docs/app/api-reference/functions/generate-metadata#metadatabase)
+1. Add icon in adressbar
+1. Make LOGO + Hamburger + Nav all be in full screen on phone.
+When active

 **Sanity**
 1. Enable Preview, so we can preview blog posts before publishing.
-1. Add authors, maybe make it specific to gmail?
+1. Authors - maybe make it specific to gmail?
 Or default to it.

-getStaticProps or getServerSideProps maybe.

 ## Getting Started

 If the you just downloaded this then **ONLY** run this:
 `npm i install`

+**Other commands**

 Create NextJS Project: `npx create-next-app@latest`